gregorriegler/ensemble-programming-workshop/application.md

 ## Ensemble Programming Workshop

 Experience firsthand a hands-on workshop focused on collaborative coding, where participants work as a team on a single thing.
 Feel the unstoppable momentum and strength derived from group knowledge, leading to increased productivity, enhanced quality, and an amplified learning experience for everyone involved.
-This format works well in a 120 min timeframe.
+This format works well in a 120 minutes timeframe.

 ## Audience